Budget

 Field Type Description

-alertThresholdPercent float Threshold percentage of monthlyCapUsd at which the :threshold event is emitted (range 1-100 inclusive).
-Set to 100 to fire only at exact cap; set lower for early-warning alerts.
+alertThresholdPercent float Percentage of monthlyCapUsd at which an early-warning alert fires (range 1-100 inclusive).
+Set to 100 to alert only at the cap; set lower for earlier warnings.
 Defaults to 80.

-atCapAction string One of alert-only, block-new-deploys, or auto-shutdown.
-Controls what happens when spend crosses the cap.
+atCapAction string What happens when spend reaches the cap.
+One of alert-only (default), block-new-deploys, or auto-shutdown.
 See Budget Caps for the recovery flow per action.

-atCapWebhookUrl string Optional URL the rack POSTs to when the cap fires.
-Configured at the manifest's top-level budget: block (the field is per-app, not per-service).
-Empty means no cap-fire webhook for this app.
+atCapWebhookUrl string Optional URL Convox sends a POST to when the cap is reached.
+Configured in the top-level budget: block of convox.yml.
+Empty means no webhook is sent.

-recoveryMode string (auto-shutdown only) auto-on-reset (default) restores replicas immediately on convox budget reset; manual requires the operator to scale services back up explicitly.
+recoveryMode string (auto-shutdown only) auto-on-reset (default) restores services to their previous scale automatically when you run convox budget reset; manual requires you to scale services back up yourself.

-shutdownOrder string (auto-shutdown only) largest-cost (default) shuts down highest-cost-per-hour services first; newest shuts down most-recently-deployed services first.
+shutdownOrder string (auto-shutdown only) largest-cost (default) shuts down the highest-cost services first; newest shuts down the most-recently-deployed services first.

-neverAutoShutdown []string (auto-shutdown only) Service names that must remain running through a cap-fire (e.g. ["api"]).
-Listed services are excluded from the shutdown plan and continue to consume budget after :fired.
+neverAutoShutdown []string (auto-shutdown only) Service names that should keep running through a cap event (e.g. ["api"]).
+Listed services are excluded from the shutdown and continue to consume budget.

 State